Curriculum Design

 ● With the consortium partners define the study field (or subject area) of the JP.
 All partners should have a common understanding of the learning outcomes and essential elements of this subject area.

 ● It is rare that a JP is built from scratch due to limited university resources and area of expertise of academic staff.
 Usually, they rely (partially or totally) on existing degree programs at each partner.
-Each partner defines the course program(s) that is the most suitable as a basis for the subject area of the JP among his program catalogue.
+Each partner defines the course program(s) that is the most suitable as a basis for the subject area of the JP among its program catalogue.

 ● Perform a needs analysis on the study field of the JP as early as possible.
 Collect stakeholders’ point of view on what the expectations are from a JP in this study field.
 This is useful for two reasons in curriculum design: to identify what is missing in the current programs in each partner (and at least at European level, and at the best worldwide) and to build the originality of the curriculum upon identified but unfulfilled needs in the field.
-Note that the needs analysis is required if you apply for funding (Erasmus Mundus, for instance) and will also be useful at the commercialization phase of your JP.
+Note that the needs analysis is required if you apply for funding (Erasmus Mundus, for instance) and will also be useful at the commercialisation phase of your JP.

 ● Program Goals and Objectives: Based on the common understanding of the subject area and the needs analysis, define the overarching goals, target competencies and skills and specific learning objectives that students are expected to achieve by the end of the program.